Klondike Highway Travel Guide

 An important attraction you don’t want to miss is the Five Finger Rapids, located a short distance north of Carmacks.
-The treacherous rapid posed a major navigational hazard to riverboat skippers on the route up river from the gold fields.
-A long stairway and a trail lead 1.5 km to the famous rapids and the Yukon river Valley.
+The treacherous rapid posed a major navigational hazard to riverboat skippers on the route upriver from the gold fields.
+A long stairway and a trail lead 1.5 km to the famous rapids and the Yukon River Valley.

-Easily missed, unless your travelling by canoe or Kayak.
+Easily missed, unless you’re travelling by canoe or Kayak.
 A short road leads to Minto, the site of an old settlement.
 In 1898, the Yukon River froze up and many gold seekers, forced to winter here, starved to death.